-Etiquette states that a wedding ceremony really shouldn't start more than 15 minutes after the time stated on the invitation, which means guests should arrive well before the listed time to be in their seats when the music starts.
-But what happens if it's not the bride who's late, but you, the wedding guest?
-Here's what our experts think you should do if you're running late and won't be in your seat when the wedding party starts walking down the aisle?
+Etiquette states that a wedding ceremony shouldn't start more than 15 minutes after the time stated on the invitation, so guests should arrive well before the listed time to be in their seats when the music starts.
+But what do you do if you're running late and won't be in your seat when the wedding party starts walking down the aisle?

-Don't text her.
-It's her wedding day!
-The last thing she needs is to worry about where you are, and chances are she'll be too distracted staring at her almost-husband as she walks down the aisle to notice you're not in a pew.
-Keep her calm by saving the story of how you high-tailed it to the church for another time.
+It's their wedding day—the last thing any couple needs is to worry about one of their guests.
+Plus, chances are they'll be too distracted staring at their soon-to-be spouse as they walk down the aisle to notice you're not seated in a pew.
+Keep them calm by saving the story of how you high-tailed it to the church for another time, and day.

-Do enter quietly.
 If the ceremony has already begun, enter as quietly as you can.
 "Be discreet and don't bring undue attention to yourself," says Blais Comeau.
-Take a seat in the back row, being careful not to disturb any other guests or get in the way of the photographer or videographer.
+Take a seat in the back row and be careful not to disturb any other guests or get in the way of the photographer or videographer.
 Being late is enough of a wedding faux pas, but getting the whole thing caught on camera could be hard to live down.

-Do make the most of your time.
+"Participate fully!" advises Blais Comeau.
 Whether you missed 10 minutes or an hour of the wedding, make the most of the time that's left.
 Forget all the trials and tribulations that led you to this point and get completely immersed in the celebration that was your end game all along.
 Toast the happy couple, get down on the dance floor, and smile for pictures—you made it, after all!